Aristotle’s

 Philosophy Club Membership + “Nicomachean Ethics”, Aristotle

-“Nicomachean Ethics” and one new philosophy classic each month.
+“Nicomachean Ethics” and a year of philosophy classics delivered each month.

-“Nicomachean Ethics” and one new philosophy classic each month.
+“Nicomachean Ethics” and a year of philosophy classics delivered each month.

 12 monthly editions × $29